google/starlark-go/doc/spec.md

 Like lists, tuples are indexed sequences, so they may be indexed and sliced.
-The index expression `tuple[i]` returns the tuple element at index i, and the slice expression `tuple[i:j]` returns a subsequence of a tuple.
+The index expression `tuple[i]` returns the tuple element at index i, and the slice expression `tuple[i:j]` returns a sub-sequence of a tuple.

 Tuples are iterable sequences, so they may be used as the operand of a